Samuel Adams: Legacy

 Samuel Adams is a controversial figure in American history.
 Disagreement about his significance and reputation began before his death and continues to the present.

 Adams's contemporaries, both friends and foes, regarded him as one of the foremost leaders of the American Revolution.
 Thomas Jefferson, for example, characterized Adams as "truly the Man of the Revolution."
 Leaders in other colonies were compared to him; Cornelius Harnett was called the "Samuel Adams of North Carolina", Charles Thomson the "Samuel Adams of Philadelphia", and Christopher Gadsden the "Sam Adams of the South".
 When John Adams traveled to France during the Revolution, he had to explain that he was not Samuel, "the famous Adams".

 Supporters of the Revolution praised Adams, but Loyalists viewed him as a sinister figure.
 Peter Oliver, the exiled chief justice of Massachusetts, characterized him as a devious Machiavellian with a "cloven Foot".
 Thomas Hutchinson, Adams's political foe, took his revenge in his History of Massachusetts Bay, in which he denounced him as a dishonest character assassin, emphasizing his failures as a businessman and tax collector.
 This hostile "Tory interpretation" of Adams was revived in the 20th century by historian Clifford K. Shipton in the Sibley's Harvard Graduates reference series.
 Shipton wrote positive portraits of Hutchinson and Oliver and scathing sketches of Adams and Hancock; his entry on Adams was characterized by historian Pauline Maier as "forty-five pages of contempt".

 Whig historians challenged the "Tory interpretation" of Adams.
 William Gordon and Mercy Otis Warren, two historians who knew Adams, wrote of him as a man selflessly dedicated to the American Revolution.
 But in the early 19th century, Adams was often viewed as an old-fashioned Puritan, and was consequently neglected by historians.
 Interest in Adams was revived in the mid-19th century.
 Historian George Bancroft portrayed him favorably in his monumental History of the United States from the Discovery of the American Continent (1852).
 The first full biography of Adams appeared in 1865, a three-volume work written by William Wells, his great-grandson.
 The Wells biography is still valuable for its wealth of information, although Whig portrayals of Adams were uncritically pro-American and had elements of hagiography, a view that influenced some later biographies written for general audiences.

-Adams' writings include letters and essays, many of which were published in colonial newspapers like the Boston Gazette.
-These works have been collected, edited and published in a four volume work (1906-1908), edited by Harry A. Cushing.
-In the preface of this work Cushing asserts that, "The writings of no one of the leaders of the American Revolution form a more complete expression of the causes and justification of that movement than do those of Samuel Adams.
+Adams's writings include letters and essays, many of which were published in colonial newspapers like the Boston Gazette.
+These works were collected, edited and published in a four-volume work (1906–08) edited by Harry A. Cushing.
+In the preface of this work, Cushing asserts that, "The writings of no one of the leaders of the American Revolution form a more complete expression of the causes and justification of that movement than do those of Samuel Adams.